tomgalpin/mb-practice/MB/mb-practice/README.md

 ## Notes:

-Can be found live on:
+Can be found live on: https://tomgalpin.github.io/mb-practice/

 1. Colors, Pixels Distances, and Fonts were done the best I could.
+-- You will also see that I created and used a sprite for most of the images.
+I did, however, keep the images in the file so that they can be compared to the sprite.
 2. I decided to make this a bit more fun and try to build all of this without a framework, and more/straigt Javascript (and Jquery for ease).
 3. In retrospect, this took way-way longer.  :(
 4. I did the same for not sure a CSS framework, like Bootrap.
 This also took a ton longer.
 Especially on the form.